fbpx

 Bicentennial Park Description

-Bicentennial Park is the first playground that I began taking my daughter to when she was a toddler.
-The structure closer to Ellsworth was a good starting structure for her (although Lillie Park is in the same area and has a smaller structure for little ones).
-Southeast Area holds an advantage through since they have swings.
-The smaller structure offers short side-by-side slides.
+Bicentennial Park is the first playground that I began taking my daughter to when she was a toddler focusing on the play area closer to Ellsworth Rd.
+This play area will remain open during construction.
+It was a good starting structure for her (although Lillie Park is in the same area and has a smaller structure for little ones).
+However, Bicentennial Park holds an advantage through since they have swings.
+This structure offers short side-by-side slides.
 My daughter loved playing with the spinners on the structure.
 With steps instead of a ladder and a stable bridge, it is easy for toddlers to reach the entire structure.

 Southeast Area Park - Smaller Structure